John D. Read: Aftermath of Read's killing

 "I have before me three letters from you addressed to My Father.
 Who is no more in this world.
 Miss Howland it is sad news to tell but My Dear Father has been shot yes cruely murderd by the Rebels.
 As to the school I had concluded to take, I do not now feal as though I wanted to have any thing to do with it...I do not think it would be advisable at this present time for any one to commence a school that is a colord School for at this time the Rebs are looking down on us And I should not be surprised if they should come down here again tonight..."

 Emily Howland herself wrote a tribute to John Read, stating that, "He was much interested in the improvement and elevation of the colored people, which marked him for the hatred of the misguided wretches who rob and murder in the interest of slavery."

 Read's death was reported in both local and Northern newspapers.
-The Evening Star in Washington, DC proclaimed his killing as an example of "Rebel Diabolism" and accused Mosby's men of committing "some of the most devilish deeds of cold blooded murder ever recorded" by "cutting his throat from ear to ear."
+The Evening Star in Washington, D.C., proclaimed his killing as an example of "Rebel Diabolism" and accused Mosby's men of committing "some of the most devilish deeds of cold blooded murder ever recorded" by "cutting his throat from ear to ear."
 A Columbus Ohio newspaper lamented that "the guerrillas of Mosby's gang are becoming bold in their depredations" and "these outrages so near to Washington are beginning to be regarded as a serious disgrace."